cc-api/container-integrity-measurement-agent/deployment/kubernetes/README.md

 The following scripts can help to generate CCNP images and deploy them in the TD nodes. `build.sh` can run on either host or TD.
 Other scripts are supposed to run in the TD.

 - [build.sh](../../container/build.sh): The tool will build docker images and push them to remote registry if required.
 Skip it if you already have docker images prepared.
 - [prerequisite.sh](../kubernetes/script/prerequisite.sh): This tool will complete the prerequisites for deploying CCNP on Ubuntu.
-For other distributions, you can follow the manual steps in [Prerequisite Manually](#optional-ccnp-prerequisite-manual-steps).
 - [deploy-ccnp.sh](../kubernetes/script/deploy-ccnp.sh): The tool will deploy CCNP services as DaemonSet on TDs in the K8S cluster.
 - [deploy-ccnp-example.sh](../kubernetes/script/deploy-ccnp-example.sh): The tool will deploy an example pod with CCNP SDK installed.
 - [exec-ccnp-example.sh](../kubernetes/script/exec-ccnp-example.sh): The tool will show getting event logs, measurement and perform verification using CCNP in the pod.